StefanJohnsen/Triangulate3DPolygon/README.md

 Triangulate3DPolygon is a header-only file offering a template-based solution for triangulating three-dimensional, non-complex polygons.
 This solution is self-contained, requiring no external libraries except for the inclusion of `<vector>`.

-## Polygon Complexity
-This routine/algorithm does not support complex polygons, i.e., polygons that self-intersect.
-However, the solution works for both **convex** and **concave** polygons.
+### Compatibility and Dependencies
+- C++ 11 Standard and above
+- Standard Template Library (STL)

+### Supported polygons
+The solution works for all kinds of 3D non-complex polygons, concave or convex, open or closed.
 The routine does not produce new vertices to triangulate the polygon.

+### OS Support
+- Windows
+- Linux
+- macOS

 ## Solution Overview
 The solution uses two techniques for triangulation: